Nathan-Franck/LudumDare-Games/LudumDare55-Summoning/Readme.md

 * React frontend reads in state data and displays to user, passes back input events from the user to the backend game state machine to update.
   * [./web-src/shaderBuilder.ts](./web-src/shaderBuilder.ts) Wraps WebGL complexity in a typesafe wrapper, making refactoring names and providing proper data types easy
   * [./web-src/app.tsx](./web-src/app.tsx) Contains the Game's graphics as well as a full implementation of the EaselJS spritesheet animation JSON standard for the game's sprites

+Making games web-first is great - since for small games, a small amount of people can play a lot of web-games without worring about compatability, viruses, security.
+Web also allows your game to be played on a variet of devices.
+Having the core of the game run in Zig means that later, it could be possible to port the game to non-web platforms and only worry about interfacing with input, rendering and sound for that platform.

 # Game Design
 * 4 Machines are working on a summoning